Bilimora: Popular places

 Saputara, the only hill station in Gujarat, is around 110 km away from Bilimora.
 One can visit Waghai, Saputara, Gira falls in Dang District, India via a one-day road trip from Bilimora.

-Unai hot springs are another popular place.
-Many local people believe in the legend of Sri Ram which is linked to the hot springs.
-Unai is about 40 km from Bilimora.
-The nearest railway station is Waghai.
-The narrow gauge rail link connecting Ahwa to Bilimora runs through the park.
+Unai Hot Springs are another popular attraction near Bilimora.
+Many locals believe in the legend of Sri Ram, which is linked to the hot springs.
+Located about 40 kilometers from Bilimora, Unai is accessible via the nearest railway station at Waghai.
+The narrow gauge rail link connecting Ahwa to Bilimora runs through the park, making it convenient for visitors to reach this natural wonder.
+The hot springs, steeped in legend and local lore, draw both locals and tourists seeking relaxation and a touch of the mystical.